TheHadiAhmadi/TestTestCMS/docs/Page.md

 * Rich Text Editor: Add and format text content using a rich text editor.
 * Media Integration: Upload and embed images, videos, and other media files directly into pages.
 * Interactive Elements: Incorporate interactive elements such as forms, buttons, and sliders to enhance user engagement.
-* Custom HTML/CSS: Add custom HTML and CSS to further personalize the look and feel of a page (FluentCMS HtmlString Plugin).
+* Custom HTML/CSS: Add custom HTML and CSS to further personalize the look and feel of a page (TestTestCMS HtmlString Plugin).
 * Preview Mode: View pages in a preview mode to see how they will appear to end users before publishing.
 * Add New/Existing Plugin into specific part of page by simple drag and drop.
 * Copy exsisting Plugin into specific part of page by simple drag and drop.